 In the last few years, advances in technology have made it possible to accurately scan the cornea and manufacture ortho-k contact lenses which achieve a controlled and precise reduction in spectacle prescription.
-New developments in lens materials enable this to be done safely with overnight wear which is why the procedure is sometimes known as overnight vision correction (OVC).
+New developments in lens materials enable the treatment to progress safely with overnight wear which is why the procedure is sometimes known as overnight vision correction (OVC).

 Most of the visual changes with overnight vision correction treatment occur rapidly in the first few days requiring frequent examinations and in some cases, progressive lens changes.
 Stabilisation follows at a slower pace over the next few weeks.
 The cornea is highly elastic, however and always eventually returns to its original shape.
 For this reason, retainer lenses are necessary to maintain the improvement in vision.
 They are usually worn overnight after the ideal corneal shape has been achieved.